Battle of Wyoming: Aftermath

 Major Butler reported "one Indian killed, two Rangers and eight Indians wounded."
 He claimed that his force had burned 1,000 houses, and drove off 1,000 cattle as well as many sheep and hogs.
 Richard Cartwright, Major Butler's civilian secretary, recorded in his journal: "seven wounded, two of who died of their wounds."

 Butler and his forces departed the valley on July 8, and returned to Tioga Point.
 Later that month Butler returned to Fort Niagara while the Rangers, under the command of Captain William Caldwell proceeded to Onaquaga.

 In the aftermath of the battle, the settlers who had fled the Wyoming Valley spread harrowing stories and rumors about the American defeat that contributed to a general panic across the frontiers of New York and Pennsylvania.
 Some American newspapers picked up on these stories and went even further, producing unsubstantiated accounts about the burning of women, children, and wounded soldiers inside Forty Fort on the day after the battle.
 The American public was outraged by such reports of a massacre and other atrocities.
 Many saw it as just one more reason to support American independence.

 In early August 1778, Lieutenant Colonel Butler returned to the Wyoming Valley with the Westmoreland Independent Company and a company of militia.
 In late August they were joined by a detachment from Hartley's Additional Continental Regiment.
 Some of the settlers who had fled in early July also began to return.

 In September the Westmoreland Independent Company and Hartley's Additional Continental Regiment participated in a counter-raid commanded by Colonel Thomas Hartley that destroyed a number of abandoned Delaware villages in the vicinity of Tioga Point.
 Afterwards the Independent Company and a company of Hartley's Regiment garrisoned the rebuilt Fort Wyoming (Wilkes-Barre).

 In October 1778, a burial party recovered the scattered remains of the fallen.
 According to one source, 60 Patriot bodies were found on the battlefield and another 36 along the line of retreat.
 Years later they were exhumed and reburied in a common grave when the Wyoming Monument was built.

 The Seneca were angered by the accusations of atrocities following the Battle of Wyoming.
 Coupled with anger at militiamen who ignored their paroles, such accusations led the Seneca to attack civilians at Cherry Valley in November 1778.
 The Battle of Wyoming and the Cherry Valley Massacre encouraged American military leaders to strike back against the Iroquois.
 In the late summer of 1779, the Sullivan Expedition, commissioned by General George Washington, methodically destroyed 40 Iroquois villages and an enormous quantity of stored corn and vegetables throughout the Finger Lakes region.
-The Iroquois struggled to recover from the damage inflicted by Sullivan's soldiers, and many died of starvation that winter, however, they continued to raid frontier settlements until the end of the war.
+The Iroquois struggled to recover from the damage inflicted by Sullivan's soldiers, and many died of starvation that winter, but they continued to raid frontier settlements until the end of the war.